-The content of the exam is different.
+The content of each exam is different.

 IELTS tests overall academic English (as an IMG you must select the Academic IELSTS UKVI test as this is the one recognised by the healthcare regulatory bodies, i.e. GMC & Home office).

 The OET is different, the OET has been designed specifically for medical professionals, including nursing, medicine, radiography, occupational therapists and so on.
-Be sure to choose the correct exam for you, medicine!
+Be sure to choose the correct exam for you - medicine!